Ons Jabeur: 2013–16: Top 200 at the ITF Circuit level

-2017–18: First WTA final, top 100
+2017–18: First WTA Tour final, top 100

-Jabeur participated in all four Grand Slam singles events in 2017 for the first time.
+Jabeur participated in all four major singles events in 2017 for the first time.
 After losing in the last round of qualifying at the Australian Open, she reached the French Open main draw as a lucky loser, the Wimbledon main draw as a qualifier, and the US Open main draw as a direct acceptance.
 She began to rise back up the rankings at the Premier-level Dubai Tennis Championships, where she qualified for the main draw and upset world No. 22, Anastasia Pavlyuchenkova, in the first round.
 This result brought her from No. 171 to No. 137.

-After moderate success at the $60k level, Jabeur's next big breakthrough came at the French Open.
+After moderate success at the 60k level, Jabeur's next big breakthrough came at the French Open.
 As a lucky loser, she won two main-draw matches, including an upset of world No. 7, Dominika Cibulková, in the second round for her first top-10 victory.
 She lost in the third round to Timea Bacsinszky.
 At the end of July, she made her top-100 debut.
 Her only other Grand Slam main-draw match-win of the year was a first-round win over American wildcard Brienne Minor at the US Open, which cemented her place in the top 100 for the rest of the year.

 Jabeur fell out of the top 100 in February 2018.
-She did not win her first match of the year until she reached the quarterfinals at the $60k Space Coast Pro Classic in April.
+She did not win her first match of the year until she reached the quarterfinals at the 60k Space Coast Pro Classic in April.
 After she lost in qualifying at the French Open, she dropped down to No. 180 in the world.
-Jabeur regained some of her rankings points when she won her first $100k title at the Manchester Trophy, bringing her back to No. 133.
+Jabeur regained some of her ranking points when she won her first 100k title at the Manchester Trophy, bringing her back to No. 133.

 With this title, she also earned a wildcard into the main draw at Wimbledon.
 She won her only Grand Slam main-draw match of the year at Wimbledon over Viktorija Golubic, who she defeated for the third time in the span of a month.
 Jabeur ended her season with the best result of her career to date.
 As a qualifier at the Premier-level Kremlin Cup, she finished runner-up to world No. 14, Daria Kasatkina.
 She defeated three top-25 players in the tournament, including No. 8 Sloane Stephens and No. 11 Anastasija Sevastova.
 With this result, she returned to the top 100 at a career-high of No. 62 in the world.